Cloud Data Security and Compliance Best Practices

 When thinking about protecting data, many organizations may not consider backing up their data as a critical best practice component of security planning.

 However, backups are an extremely important part of the overall security of organization data.
-At some point, data may be inadvertently or intentionally deleted due to user or attacker’s actions.
+At some point, data may be inadvertently or intentionally deleted due to the user or attacker’s actions.
 A ransomware infection may render business-critical data completely useless without paying the ransom.
 In these cases, backups are the only way to recover data.

 Most businesses have some type of strategy when it comes to on-premises data essential to business operations.
 However, once public cloud services and infrastructure are utilized, the processes, tools, and backup strategies can get overlooked or neglected in general.